 Available State Aid

 The State of New Jersey’s Higher Education Student Assistance Authority (HESAA) administers the majority of the state’s grants.
 Refer to the HESAA website for the most up-to-date information and deadlines about state-based scholarships and grants.

 Tuition Aid Grant (TAG)

 New Jersey’s TAG award program offers some of the most generous state-sponsored, need-based grants in the nation.
 If you demonstrate exceptional financial need, you may qualify for an annual award up to $13,196 (in 2022-2023) for a maximum of nine semesters of full-time undergraduate study at Stevens.

 Your eligibility is based on the financial information supplied on your FAFSA, and you must be enrolled full-time in a Stevens bachelor's degree program and meet the Satisfactory Academic Progress requirements to renew the award.
 If you’re an incoming Freshman student or if you have never received state aid, your FAFSA must be filed by September 15, 2022 (or by February 15, 2023 if you're an incoming Freshman for Spring 2023) if you wish to be considered for a TAG award.
-For renewing applicants, the FAFSA filing deadline is April 15, 2018.
+For renewal applicants, the FAFSA filing deadline is June 1, 2020.

-Note: If you are a New Jersey resident who is TAG-eligible and you are transferring into Stevens for the spring semester, you must inform HESAA by logging into your NJFAMS account and selecting 'View and Update Your School'.
+Note: If you are a New Jersey resident who is TAG eligible and you are transferring into Stevens for the spring 2021 semester, you must inform HESAA by logging into your NJFAMS account and selecting 'View and Update Your School'.
 You can also update the FAFSA application by including our federal school code.
 The federal school code is 002639.
-Changes to the school must be submitted by March 1.
+Changes to the school must be submitted by March 1, 2023.

 The Governor's Urban Scholars Program Award